 What Is Duty To Care

 What is Duty of Care?
-A Comprehensive Guide
+A full breakdown

 The concept of "duty of care" is a cornerstone of negligence law.
 Understanding what constitutes a duty of care is crucial for anyone, from individuals navigating daily life to businesses operating complex operations.
-This comprehensive guide will delve into the intricacies of duty of care, exploring its definition, its application across various scenarios, and the key factors courts consider when determining its existence.
+This full breakdown will break down the intricacies of duty of care, exploring its definition, its application across various scenarios, and the key factors courts consider when determining its existence.
 We'll also examine exceptions and common misconceptions surrounding this vital legal principle.

 Defining Duty of Care: The Foundation of Negligence